-Browse the Datasets Contribute a new Dataset!
+Join Our Initiative Browse the Datasets Contribute a New Dataset

-Dataset Requirements
+Dataset Specification

-Note: The requirements documented here are a “draft V0.1” version of what we think will be required.
+Note: The specification documented here is the “V0.1” version of what we think will be required for cataloged datasets.
 We need and welcome your feedback!
 Either contact us or consider using pull requests with your suggestions.
 See the AI Alliance community page on contributing for more details.

 Table of contents

-- BigCode’s dataset card for The Stack.
+- BigCode’s dataset card for The Stack - What information is there that we should also use.

 - …